Big Wave Grand Prix, the event that revolutionizes giant wave surfing

 REFIX supports this innovative platform that gives visibility to Nazaré, a place of giant waves and epic victories.

-A CORUñA, SPAIN, September 9, 2024 /EINPresswire.com/ -- Big Wave Grand Prix (BWGP) is an innovative interactive platform that will debut during the 2024/25 season in the iconic coastal town of Nazaré, Portugal.
-Famous for its Nazaré Canyon, an underwater formation that amplifies incoming swells, it is home to the most imposing waves on the planet.
-Not surprisingly, the world’s best big wave surfers call this place ‘home’ for a few weeks each year.
+NAZARé, PORTUGAL, September 11, 2024 /EINPresswire.com/ -- The Big Wave Grand Prix (BWGP) is set to revolutionize the world of big wave surfing with the launch of its innovative interactive platform during the 2024/25 season.
+Supported by REFIX, the event highlights Nazaré, renowned for its towering waves and extraordinary surf culture.
+This platform is designed to provide year-round visibility to the athletes who brave Nazaré’s legendary swells, offering audiences an unprecedented look at the sport’s most thrilling feats.

-Unlike traditional events, which are limited to a single day of competition among a select group of athletes, the BWGP seeks to highlight the daily exploits of big wave surfers throughout the entire season.
-From high-quality broadcasts to powerful social media content, the BWGP will offer an unparalleled experience.
-This will include video, behind-the-scenes footage, an exclusive channel, photos, interviews, fan interactions, blogs, awards, events and much more.
-The BWGP’s mission is to bring the global audience closer to the action, offer a deeper look into the fascinating world of big wave surfing, and strengthen the connection between fans and talented surfers.
+Unlike traditional surfing events that are confined to a single competition day, the Big Wave Grand Prix will showcase the daily achievements of big wave surfers throughout the entire season.
+Through high-quality broadcasts, exclusive content, and immersive fan engagement, the BWGP aims to bring the global audience closer to the action.
+The platform will feature behind-the-scenes footage, interviews, fan interactions, and live updates, offering a comprehensive look at the challenges and triumphs of these elite athletes.

-To date, 28 athletes have confirmed their participation, with two more in the process of joining.
-Competitors include big wave surfing legends such as Guinness World Record holder Rodrigo Koxa, along with Vitor Faria, Bruno Santos, Alessandro Marciano, Willyam Santana, Michelle des Bouillons, Ian Cosenza, Kalani Lattanzi, Lucas Fink and Thiago Jacaré.
-Also included are Portuguese icons such as Joana Andrade and Antonio Cardoso, as well as young up-and-comers such as Tony Laureano and Salvador Couto.
-The BWGP international team features surfers from 13 countries, including Australia’s three-time kitesurfing champion James Storm Carew, Great Britain’s Louis Thomas-Hudson, and Guatemala’s Polly Ralda.
+To date, 28 world-class surfers have confirmed their participation, with two more expected to join.
+The lineup includes record-breaking big wave legends such as Rodrigo Koxa, as well as rising stars like Tony Laureano and Salvador Couto.
+The international team represents 13 countries, including top names like James Storm Carew of Australia and Polly Ralda of Guatemala, reflecting the global reach of the sport.

-The BWGP not only aims to highlight surfers from different countries, but also to draw attention to the vibrant city of Nazaré and support its local community.
-This support includes photographers, videographers, observers and other key players in the world of big wave surfing.
-Through the BWGP, the global audience will discover everything that goes on behind the scenes, from the rigorous training to the epic experience of surfing the most gigantic waves on the planet.

-In addition, the BWGP introduces an innovative approach to evaluating performances, holistically assessing surfers not only as athletes, but also as human beings who contribute positively to the community and bring joy to the world.
-Beyond the surfers, the BWGP will also award several video and photography categories.

-This project, conceived by Daniel Krattinger and Ini Ghidirmic promises to redefine the way elite surfing is experienced.
+More than just a surfing competition, the Big Wave Grand Prix aims to shine a spotlight on Nazaré’s vibrant local community.
+The event will involve local photographers, videographers, and other key figures in the big wave surfing scene, bringing the behind-the-scenes world of the sport to life for a global audience.
+The platform will also take a unique approach to evaluating performances, recognizing surfers not just for their athletic abilities but for their contributions to the community and surf culture as a whole.

-The confirmed title sponsor for the season is REFIX (refixyourself.com), an isotonic, organic, natural, vegan, keto and kosher/halal beverage made from seawater extracted from the coast of Galicia, Spain.
-With its commitment to healthy living and the environment, it has found a natural ally in the world of surfing.
+REFIX, the official title sponsor for the 2024/25 season, is an isotonic, organic, vegan beverage made from seawater off the coast of Galicia, Spain.
+With its focus on sustainability and health, REFIX’s support of the BWGP underscores its commitment to the surfing community and the environment.

 oriana bello